All Episodes

 How do you explain amnesty?

-It makes no sense that you would literally erase your own country's borders in exchange for cheap labor, in exchange for future Democrat registered voters.
+It makes no sense that you would literally erase your own country's borders in exchange for cheap labor, in exchange for future Democrat-registered voters.

-You're you're not gonna you're not gonna encounter that.
+You're not going to encounter that.

 And you don't want to encounter it much more than that.

-You don't want to, you You look as down on those people as you do anybody else that's beneath you.
+You look as down on those people as you do anybody else that's beneath you.

-You want them here, because it's cheaper labor for you, or it's a way to win elections over Republicans.
+You want them here because it's cheaper labor for you or it's a way to win elections over Republicans.

 But you don't want to be around them.